-Glenn Thomas Jacobs, AKA Kane The Wrestler Wants Pursues Mayoral Position In Tennessee
+Glenn Thomas Jacobs, AKA Kane The Wrestler, Pursues Mayoral Position In Tennessee

 — Glenn Jacobs (@GlennJacobsTN) April 12, 2017

+Kane plans to conquer beyond the wrestling arena.
 Thomas made his intentions clear about venturing into politics.
 Of course, he will be running under his birth name Glenn Jacobs and not by the name Kane as he is popularly known.
-The now former wrestler has filed an application to be a candidate for the mayor position in Knox County, Tennessee and aims to run as a Republican.
+The now former wrestler has filed an application to be a candidate for the mayor position in Knox County, Tennessee, and he aims to run as a Republican.

 “This is a great place to work, live and raise a family.
 I want to do my part to make sure it remains a great place and that our future is as bright as ever,” he stated during his first campaign.

-Kane is not the first wrestler to into a major field after years entertaining people in the arena
+Kane is not the first wrestler to venture into a different field after years entertaining people in the arena.

 Glenn is now one of the few wrestlers that have thrived in the wrestling arena and then opted to spread their influence in other areas.
 Dwayne “The Rock” Johnson also has his roots in professional wrestling but he is now a huge hit in Hollywood.
-Other wrestlers like Joh Cena have also ended up on the acting path.
-Iconic movie actor Arnold Schwarzenegger also made headlines a few years ago after vying for the mayoral seat in Florida and he actually got it.
+Other wrestlers like John Cena have also ended up on the acting path.
+Iconic movie actor Arnold Schwarzenegger also made headlines a few years ago after vying for the mayoral seat in Florida, and he actually won.

 It might, therefore, appear interesting that Glenn opted to divert towards politics but it is certainly not unusual.
 After all, Donald Trump did prove that anything can happen after he became the President of the United States.
-The question is whether Thomas’ reputation will actually get in the way.
+The question is whether Thomas’ reputation will get in the way.

 “Monstrous abomination that seems to have been extracted directly from your childhood nightmares,” reads Kane’s official biography on the WWE website.